Fred Maas

 Fred Maas (born 1957) is the Founder and CEO of Pacific EcoCompanies LLC, which specializes in investments in and development of sustainable buildings, communities and clean technologies.
 Also a San Diego resident, Maas works in the San Diego political, business and non-profit communities.
-Fred Maas graduated from Hobart College in 1979 where he majored in Political Science.
+Maas graduated from Hobart College in 1979 where he majored in Political Science.
 Later, he graduated cum laude from Syracuse University College of Law in 1982.
-For over 30 years, Fred Maas has participated in national, state and local politics, and worked for prominent political figures such as, John McCain, Bob Dole, Jack Kemp, Pete du Pont, Richard Lugar and Mitch Daniels.
+For over 30 years, Maas has participated in national, state and local politics, and worked for prominent political figures such as, John McCain, Bob Dole, Jack Kemp, Pete du Pont, Richard Lugar and Mitch Daniels.